 Breakers can trip if something as small as a light bulb dies.
 However they can also be a sign of something failing.
 The problem is usually something plugged in, often which has a timer or starts on its own (like a fridge), or gets hot (like a hairdryer).

 It is likely that in addition to the circuit breaker tripping, the main breaker switch in the fuse board may have tripped.
 If you switch it back on it will stay on if it is safe.
 If it clicks off there is still a problem.
 You need to follow these steps to try and identify the cause.

 If these do not work, please call!
 We have temporary heaters you can use until the issue is repaired.

-If the boiler heats your water, please check if the boiler is working.
+If the boiler heats your water, please check if the boiler is working (see no heat above).

-Check if you also have an immersion heater in the tank.
+Check if you also have an immersion heater (where you have a tank).
 This can provide hot water until the boiler is fixed.

 If your water is heated by the immersion please check the switches are on and there is power.